Billgonzo123/80sGameshowPlayer/README.md

 - Can be controlled entirely by number keypad, allowing for use of wireless keypad as a simple remote
 - Refreshing the page generates a new episode
 - -NEW- Added mapping support for Air Mouse Remote MX3 Pro usb PC remote
-- -NEW- Added controls overscan and horizintal shift
 - -NEW- Can now skip episode and remove it from random selection
+- -NEW- Added controls overscan and horizintal/vertical shift

 ## Controls
 | Key  |Action   |